siemens/CtrlppCheck/docs/namingCheck.md

 %fileName_allUpper% | b_AESAutoRestart
 %fileName_allLower% | b_aesAutoRestart

-### Summary
+### tag summary

-Defines the message that will be used when the regualr expression does not apply.
+Defines the message that will be used when the variable name does not match the pattern.

-### id
+### tag id

 The id indicates to which variables the regular expression should be applied.
-Each variable has a type and is available within a specific scope.
-In addition, it can be modified by specific keywords like *const*.
+Each variable has a type, is available within a specific scope and it can be modified by specific keywords like *const*.
 For the check process the categories of each variable will be automatically defined by the tool.
 The id is structured in following categories: